tonioloewald/bindinator.js/README.md

 loaded, it will automatically be inserted where-ever you use `<b8r-component name="example">`.
 Components can be nested exactly as you would expect.

+### Supports Web-Components

+`b8r` provides [convenience methods](#source=lib/web-components.js) for creating
+[Web Components](https://www.webcomponents.org/), a.k.a.
+Custom Elements, and its bindings play nice with them (e.g. waiting for a custom-element's  definition before attempting to bind values to it).

 ### Add components with `<b8r-component>`

 A **stateful component** looks like this: